 Accessing Unified Interface apps on phone and tablets

-Unified interface apps are the only apps supported on phones and tablets for Dynamics 365, version 9.0.
+Unified interface apps are the only apps supported on phones and tablets for Dynamics 365 for Customer Engagement, version 9.0.
 When a user logs into the above org, they will only see the Unified Interface apps on their apps landing page.

 Creating a new Unified Interface app